fusionlanguage/fut/doc/reference.md

 * A continuous sequence of elements with `RemoveRange(index, count)`.

 `list.Contains(value)` returns `true` if the list contains the specified item.
+`list.IndexOf(value)` returns the position of the specified element or -1 if not found.

 `list.CopyTo(sourceIndex, destinationArray, destinationIndex, count)` copies elements from a list to an array.